AnthonyGriffithG/re-former/README.md

 # DESCRIPTION

-This is a small practice project to practice form learnings from The Odin Project
+This is part of the Forms Project in The Odin Project’s Ruby on Rails Curriculum

 * ...